FeDev9/Polluted-places/README.md

 ## Getting Started

 Install all dependencies that are in package.json and download the database in public/Database Export folder.
+Rename .env.sample file in .env and isert dabatase details.

 <!-- USAGE EXAMPLES -->